![]() |

 | get_spin_parity_str() | to get the spin and parity as a string |

-| is_stable() | returns true is the level is stable |
+| is_stable() | returns true if the level is stable |

-| is_isomer() | returns true is the level is an isomer |
+| is_isomer() | returns true if the level is an isomer |

 | get_isomer_level() | returns the isomer level (1st, second,...) |

-| is_yrast() | returns true is the level yrast |
+| is_yrast() | returns true if the level is yrast |

 | get_decays_up() | returns the list of decays that populate this level |